smith/taco-spolsky/README.md

 enough in the browser.
 This program lets you run it in Node.js on the command line, and makes it easier to debug and trace to figure out the solution.

-# THIS PROGRAM DOES NOT GIVE YOU THE ANSWER, JUST AND ENVIRONMENT TO MAKE IT EASIER TO WORK ON!
+# THIS PROGRAM DOES NOT GIVE YOU THE ANSWER, JUST AN ENVIRONMENT TO MAKE IT EASIER TO WORK ON!
 NO CHEATING!

 Clone this repository, `npm install`, then run: